taylor1791/brilliant-problems/README.md

 Brilliant Problems
 ==================

-A brilliant list of problems
+A list of brilliant problems.

 Assignment Problems
 -------------------